 The penalties for a Georgia BUI depend on a number of factors, including whether the operator:

 A first-offense BUI is a misdemeanor.
-For a first offense, there is generally $300 to $1000 in fines, 24 hours to 12 months jail time, and at least 40 hours of community service.
+For a first offense, there are generally $300 to $1000 in fines, 24 hours to 12 months of jail time, and at least 40 hours of community service.

 All BUI offenders—including first offenders—are required to complete a "DUI Alcohol or Drug Use Risk Reduction Program," and a clinical evaluation for alcohol and drug dependency.